 NEET PG question paper can be divided into three sections.
 Each of these sections can be further sub-divided into the subjects.
 The table given below enlists total number of question from each subject in NEET PG 2026.

 Yes.
-According to the exam pattern, mark is deducted for each wrong answer in NEET PG exam.
-For each right answer, candidates get 4 marks and for each wrong answer, -1 mark is deducted.
-As there is a provision of the negative marking in the exam, candidates are advised to answer only those questions where they have confidence of right answer, otherwise negative marking may put toll on overall score.
+Mark is deducted for each wrong answer in NEET PG.
+For each right answer, candidates get 4 marks and for each wrong answer, 1 mark is deducted.
+As there is provision of the negative marking in exam, students are advised to answer only those questions where they feel confidence of right answer.

 There is least chance National Board of Examinations (NBE) will make some changes in NEET PG 2026 pattern.
 The exam pattern is released along with the official information brochure online.
 The exam pattern comprises crucial details pertaining to exam including mode, medium, total number of questions, their type, and marking scheme.